mariani-francesco/Siem-incident-response-lab-wazuh/README.md

 ## Overview

-This project simulates a realistic cybersecurity incident within a controlled lab environment using a SIEM platform.
+This project simulates a realistic cybersecurity incident within a controlled lab using the Wazuh SIEM platform.

 The goal is to demonstrate how security events are **collected, correlated, and analyzed** to detect and respond to a potential intrusion.